 A wide range of accessories were listed for the F75 including vices, dividing heads, rotary table, sub-table and spiral milling attachment.

 Made at the very apogee of the company’s machine building prowess during the 1930s to 1960s, the Mikron F75 is one of the most beautifully made machine tools I have ever handled.
 Fits and finishes are simply exemplary and while the F75 is nowhere near as versatile as the Aciera F1 or F3, it fills a gap in between these two machines that the Aciera F2 failed to live up to.

 I have a Mikron F75 in my own workshop to which I have made a number of modifications that greatly improve its ease of use.
 Firstly, I’ve fitted an inverter control to the main motor giving infinitely variable speeds up to 2000 rpm.
 Secondly, I’ve fitted an independent dc motor drive to the power-feed countershaft which retains the original power-feed components but gives infinitely variable rates of feed and reversal of direction at the flick of a switch.
-For photos of this machine see the photo gallery link below.
+The videos below feature this machine.